kayaman/philosophy/language/conditionals_part_1.md

  True                     | True           | True
  True                     | False          | **False**
  False                    | True           | True
- False                    | False          | False
+ False                    | False          | True

 Notice that according to the theory, the sentence is true in all rows besides the second.
 This doesn't seem right.
-There are some challenges facing the material conditional theory.
-There are some other theories about what conditionals mean that may perform better.
+There are some challenges facing the material conditional theory and some other theories about what conditionals mean that may perform better.